HGfeatherz/HGfeatherz.github.io/projects/phd_data_rstudio.md

 Next we’re going to look at the treatment side of the project.
-This was to see if the addition of microbial amendments (like fungi, in this case *Mychorriza*) could enchance the growth in peat-free substrates.
+This was to see if the addition of microbial amendments (like fungi, in this case *Mychorriza*) could enhance the growth in peat-free substrates.

 ## Treatments